Tips on Beard Growth for Those with Less Than Perfect Facial Hair

 Beard care rule number four – shape it.
 This step is mostly up to you and how comfortable you are with your beard.
 Use your trimmer without the guard to tighten up the neck and corners of your mouth, and use a regular razor to clean up areas like your lower neck and cheeks.
 Just be sure to leave your beard as symmetrical as possible, and you’re all set.

-I keep my beard pretty high so it doesn’t itch so much, but some beards look best all the way down your neck and all the way up your cheeks.
+I keep my beard pretty high so it doesn’t itch so much, but some beards look best all the way down your neck and all the way up to your cheeks.
 You can also choose to dye your beard’s grays and there are plenty of products out there that’ll do it, but just remember, grayness is next to godliness.
 Or something like that.